gastronauts/IT_APP_WED0730_SUSHI_BAR/projects/server/readme.md

 # Server

 ### Main goal
-  * Server application main goal id
+Server application main goal is to communicate and control all four frontend applications.

 ## Getting started